Roger Lewis (American football): College career

 After spending one season at Jireh Preparatory Academy, Lewis committed to play college football at Bowling Green State University on January 6, 2014.
 In two seasons at Bowling Green, Lewis caught 23 touchdown passes and collected 2,637 receiving yards.
-He was named first team All-MAC in 2014 and 2015.
+He was named first team All-Mid-American Conference in 2014 and 2015.
 In 2015, he was a semifinalist for the Biletnikoff Award and was the winner of the Paul Warfield Award.
-On January 11, 2016, Lewis announced his decision to enter the 2016 NFL Draft.
+On January 11, 2016, Lewis announced his decision to enter the 2016 NFL draft.